Assistant Professorial Lecturer

 Areas of Specialization

 Dr. Miller joined the Saint Xavier University Psychology Department in August of 2014.
-He earned his Ph.D. ('14) from Iowa State University.
-While in grad school Dr. Miller was awarded a Howard Hughes Medical Institute Graduate Teaching Fellowship for his dedication to undergraduate education, and was also a recipient of the Iowa State Psychology Department's Teaching Excellence Award.
+He earned his Ph.D. ('14) from Iowa State University, along with a statistics minor and certificate in quantitative psychology.
+While at Iowa State Dr. Miller was awarded a Howard Hughes Medical Institute Graduate Teaching Fellowship for his dedication to undergraduate education, and was also a recipient of the Iowa State Psychology Department's annual Teaching Excellence Award.

 - PSYCH 199: Lifespan Development